 Choosing a ERP Software Evaluation Team

+Assembling an internal team is important to the overall success of the project evaluation.
 This may consist of anywhere between two and eight people who are invested in the successful implementation of a new system.
 Team members should be spread across the company so that all departments are represented.

 Define Your Critical Business Requirements